textpattern/textpattern-default-theme/README.md

 You can see the latest version of the theme running at http://www.philwareham.co.uk/.

+## Before you begin (fresh installs)

+### Adjust Textpattern preferences

+#### Essential

+1. Set 'Automatically append comments to articles?' to 'no'.
+[More info](http://textpattern.com/faq/95/comment-display-confusion).
+2. Set 'Allow PHP in pages?' to 'yes'.
+Leave 'Allow PHP in articles?' and 'Allow raw PHP?' set to 'no' for security reasons (you don't really want authors to be adding their own custom PHP to their articles).

+**CURRENTLY INCOMPLETE - MORE TEXT TO BE ADDED SOON**

+#### Recommended but optional

+1. I don't tend to leave CMS managed images files loose in the 'images' directory.
+I'd suggest it's tidier (and more secure) to create an additonal 'cms' directory under 'images' directory and use that for any Textpattern managed images instead.
+Then set the Textpattern advance preference 'Image directory' to your new directory 'images/cms'.
+Make sure that PHP is able to write to 'images/cms/' (usually chmod 777) - you can also set the original 'images' directory back to something more secure (such as chmod 755).

+**CURRENTLY INCOMPLETE - MORE TEXT TO BE ADDED SOON**

+### Delete surplus forms

+There were a number of forms and pages that formed part of the original default theme for Textpattern.
+For the most part we will be reusing those existing forms with our own code.
+However, there are some forms you can safely remove from the system as we will not be using them (in fact the original default Textpattern theme does not require them either - they are mostly left over from earlier versions of Textpattern and not used any more).

+#### You can safely delete the following forms from your fresh install:

+* lofi (article type form)
+* noted (link type form)
+* popup_comments (comment type form)
+* single (article type form)

+**CURRENTLY INCOMPLETE - MORE TEXT TO BE ADDED SOON**

 ## How to use these files

 Textpattern differs from many CMS solutions in that it stores the all template files (used to build the final page a browser sees) directly in the database as 'styles' (the CSS styling), 'pages' (the main page templates) and 'forms' snippets of code and logic that form building blocks within the 'pages'.